Overview

 This integration enables organizations to redirect all public GenAI traffic to SurePath AI through Netskope's proxy chaining capability (also known as Forward-to-Proxy).
 Using this method, all GenAI traffic defined by a custom URL category is sent through the Netskope proxy system, which then forwards the traffic to the SurePath AI Proxy before reaching the final destination.
 This approach provides complete visibility in both Netskope and SurePath AI logging systems, allowing admins to use either platform for troubleshooting or analysis.

-Organizations implementing this integration should understand that all users whose traffic matches the configured policy will have their public GenAI access redirected to SurePath AI.
-These users will be required to authenticate using SSO before gaining access to any GenAI services governed by SurePath AI.
 For POC or pilot deployments, admins can configure specific criteria in the Netskope Real-time Protection policy to redirect traffic for a subset of users or groups.
 Most organizations use a user group-based approach during limited deployments and expand the policy to all users for production deployment.

 Prerequisites